aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ### Notes on CodeBuild inside VPC

-When configuring CodeBuild, to ensure it is able to access the private API gateway, it needs to be VPC attached.
+When configuring CodeBuild, to ensure it can access the private API gateway, it needs to be VPC attached.
 When choosing a subnet to place CodeBuild within, ensure that the private subnet has internet access via NAT gateway **OR** the following VPC endpoints are configured:

 | Required VPC Endpoints |
 | -------------|